Dutch East India Company: Decline and fall

 From 1720 on, the market for sugar from Indonesia declined as the competition from cheap sugar from Brazil increased.
 European markets became saturated.
 Dozens of Chinese sugar traders went bankrupt, which led to massive unemployment, which in turn led to gangs of unemployed coolies.
 The Dutch government in Batavia did not adequately respond to these problems.
 In 1740, rumours of deportation of the gangs from the Batavia area led to widespread rioting.
 The Dutch military searched houses of Chinese in Batavia for weapons.
 When a house accidentally burnt down, military and impoverished citizens started slaughtering and pillaging the Chinese community.
 This massacre of the Chinese was deemed sufficiently serious for the board of the VOC to start an official investigation into the Government of the Dutch East Indies for the first time in its history.

-After the Fourth Anglo-Dutch War, the VOC's financial issues worsened considerably.
-After vain attempts at reorganisation by the provincial States of Holland and Zeeland, the board of directors in the VOC were sacked in 1796 and the company's management was handed over to a Committee for Affairs relating to East India Trade and Possessions (Dutch: Comité tot de zaken van de Oost-Indische handel en bezittingen).
-The VOC charter was renewed several times, but was allowed to expire on 31 December 1799.
-Most of the possessions of the former VOC were subsequently occupied by Great Britain during the Napoleonic wars, but after the new United Kingdom of the Netherlands was created by the Congress of Vienna, some of these were restored to this successor state of the Dutch Republic by the Anglo-Dutch Treaty of 1814.
+Following the end of the Fourth Anglo-Dutch War in 1783, the VOC's financial issues worsened considerably.
+After vain attempts at reorganisation by the provincial States of Holland and Zeeland, the board of directors in the VOC were sacked in 1796 and the company's management was handed over to a Committee for Affairs relating to East India Trade and Possessions (Comité tot de zaken van de Oost-Indische handel en bezittingen).
+The outbreak of the French Revolutionary Wars sealed the fate of the VOC, as the fall of the Dutch Republic and its replacement by the Batavian Republic in 1795 led the Dutch and British to now be at war.
+British attacks on VOC shipping and colonies led to more losses, and though the VOC charter was renewed several times it was allowed to expire on 31 December 1799, nationalising the company.